suryadip2008/SE-Scripts/README.md

 2. **Custom Scheduling:**
    - Allows users to set a custom time for sending messages, providing flexibility for specific needs.
 This feature ensures that users can plan their messaging schedule with precision beyond the preset options.

+3. **Translations:**
+   - Added Translations for 7 languages i.e. English, Portugese, Punjabi, French, German, Russian & Arabic!

+4. **Recurring Schedule:**
+   - The recurring schedule feature will help you to schedule any recurring message.
+For example: If I want to send Good Morning to my friend everyday, I just write Good Morning in the Recurring Message Field and Set the slider to Daily and click on the Recurring Schedule Button(Please note: the recurring message will be sent from the next day).

 [Jump to Script Details](#scheduled-messages)

 ## custom_toast.js